frank-ventures/GameLog/README.md

 - Handling the Hamburger Menu closing when tapping outside of the main box: [Isaac](https://github.com/isaacgomu) and [Darren](https://github.com/djsisson)
 - [Thanks to this projects collaborators for unlocking far better IGDB queries!](https://github.com/akuyra1/week12-assignment/tree/main)

-### The user should be able to see which platform the game result is on

-Annoyingly, when you search for a game, the result might be displaying a GBA game when you actually are looking for a PC game.
-To fix this requires more wrangling with the API.

 # Process, Issues and Solutions

 If you're interested, here's a bit of a "build log" describing issues faced on the project, and solutions to them.